Skip to main content

 If you’re starting from zero or resetting a neglected account, here’s a practical plan.
 Don’t try to do everything at once.
 Build the habit first, then refine.

-- Week One: Foundation
+1. Week One: Foundation

-Switch to a business account if you haven't already (it's free and gives you analytics).
+Switch to a free business profile if you haven’t already (analytics come built in).
 Write a bio that says what you do, where you are, and includes a call to action.
 Add your website link.
-Post one carousel introducing your business and one Reel showing your space or process. - Week Two: Content Rhythm
+Post one carousel introducing your business and one Reel showing your space or process.

 Post three times this week.
 One carousel, one Reel, one static image.
 Add three to five hashtags per post (mix local and niche).
 Tag your location on everything.
-Spend 10 minutes per day engaging with local accounts β not liking, actually commenting with substance. - Weeks Three and Four: Stories and Consistency
+Spend 10 minutes per day engaging with local accounts - not liking, actually commenting with substance.

 Maintain three feed posts per week.
-Add two to three Stories per week β use the poll and question stickers to encourage interaction.
-Start noting which posts get more saves and shares (not just likes β saves and shares matter more to the algorithm).
+Add two to three Stories per week - use the poll and question stickers to encourage interaction.
+Start noting which posts get more saves and shares (not just likes - saves and shares matter more to the algorithm).
 Double down on what works.

 Need help with this?

 If you would rather have someone handle your Instagram marketing while you focus on running your business, get in touch.
-We offer a free initial conversation β no pressure, no jargon.
+We offer a free initial conversation - no pressure, no jargon.

 Frequently Asked Questions